-- .1 Mounting height of equipment is from finished floor to centreline of equipment unless specified or indicated otherwise. - .2 If mounting height of equipment is not specified or indicated, verify before proceeding with installation. - .3 Install electrical equipment at following heights unless indicated otherwise. - .1 Local switches: 1400mm. - .2 Wall receptacles: - .1 General:300 mm. - .2 Above top of continuous baseboard heater: 200mm. - .3 Above top of counters or counter splash backs: 175mm. - .4 In mechanical rooms: 1400mm. - .3 Panelboards: as required by Code or as indicated. - .4 Fire alarm stations: 1500mm. - .5 Fire alarm bells: 2100mm.
+- .1 Mounting height of equipment is from finished floor to centerline of equipment unless specified or indicated otherwise. - .2 If mounting height of equipment is not specified or indicated, verify before proceeding with installation. - .3 Install electrical equipment at mounting heights specified in the 2015 City of Winnipeg Accessibility Design Standard, unless indicated otherwise: - .1 Local switches: 1100 mm. - .2 Wall receptacles: - .1 General: 450 mm. - .2 Above top of continuous baseboard heater: 200 mm. - .3 Above top of counters or counter splash backs: 175 mm. - .4 In mechanical rooms: 1400 mm. - .3 Panelboards: as required by Code or as indicated.